MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-create-folders.md

 1. In the **Assign Folder** dialog box, select the box to the right of the **Assign to** label to toggle between **Me** and **User or team**.
 If **Me** is selected, the folder is assigned to you.
 If **User or team** is selected, you can enter the owner in the **User or team** field or search for an owner.

 1. Select **Assign** to save the new owner.

+## View the contents of a folder

+1. In the left pane, select **Folders** to view the list of folders in the instance.

+1. Select the desired folder.
+The list of active folders, guides, images, 3D models, videos, and object anchors display.

 ## Next steps